 Using training apps allows companies to deliver training in the form of videos, podcasts, or reading material, while also administering employee surveys and quizzes. eFront, Matrix, Saba, Neo LMS, and Thought Industries all make training more fun by incorporating social learning elements, such as message boards and social media groups.

-Companies can determine which types of training each employee needs, and then match training options to individual employees.
-This level of customized training can help to bring employees up to the desired level of competence and put them on the track to promotions, which is a win-win for everyone.
+Companies can determine what types of training each employee needs, and then match training options to individual employees.
+Employees may then access the training anytime from anywhere.
+This level of customized learning management can help to bring employees up to the desired level of competence and put them on the track to promotions, which is a win-win for everyone.

 Time Tracking Apps